Truth-In-Savings Account Disclosures

 Amount of Penalty: For all certificates, the amount of the early withdrawal penalty is based on the term of your certificate.
 The penalty schedule is as follows:

-Terms of 90 days and 6 months: 30 days interest or interest earned, whichever is less.
+Terms of 90 days and 6 months: 30 days dividends or dividends earned, whichever is less.

-Terms of 1 year: 90 days interest or interest earned, whichever is less.
+Terms of 1 year: 90 days dividends or dividends earned, whichever is less.

-Terms of 18 months, 2 and 3 years: 180 days interest or interest earned, whichever is less.
+Terms of 18 months, 2 and 3 years: 180 days dividends or dividends earned, whichever is less.

-Terms of 4 and 5 years: 365 days interest or interest earned, whichever is less.
+Terms of 4 and 5 years: 365 days dividends or dividends earned, whichever is less.

-How the Penalty Works: The penalty is calculated as a forfeiture of part of the interest that has been earned on the certificate.
-If the interest has already been paid, the penalty may be deducted from the principal of the certificate or your share account.
+How the Penalty Works: The penalty is calculated as a forfeiture of part of the dividends that have been earned on the certificate.
+If the dividends have already been paid, the penalty may be deducted from the principal of the certificate or your share account.

 Exceptions to Early Withdrawal Penalties: At our option, we may pay the certificate before maturity without imposing an early withdrawal penalty under the following circumstances: